 If you’d like to know more about how it can help with sleep, then our information sheet is here.

-If you’re looking for products, then you can find our shop here.
+If you’re looking for CBD oil, CBD capsules or CBD tea to help you sleep better, then you can find our shop here.